aj-stein-nist/semi-transparent/README.md

 ### What?

 This prototype uses IETF's "Architecture for Trustworthy and Transparent Digital Supply Chains,"[2] a specification and emerging standard that generalizes the Certificate Transparency architecture[3] for many digital use cases, including software and hardware.
+The same principles apply in the original architecture for certificates and the newer generalized architecture for all digital supply chains, including hardware.

-The same principles apply, a set of entities digitally sign statements (metadata) about artifacts (a hardware component), analyze the signature and statement for baseline requirements and quality determination, and register these statements in order.
-These statements are preserved in order by distributed ledger technology.
+A set of entities digitally sign statements (metadata) about artifacts (a hardware component), analyze the signature and statement for baseline requirements and quality determination, and register these statements in order.

+Distributed ledger technology guarantees the integrity of individual statements and the order of their publication as a sequence on a transparency service.
+Digital signatures of the statements allow for cryptographic verification of the statement, in this case metadata about a hardware component, including a hash of its contents.
+On the transparency service, each record of this statement, with its own cryptographically verified hash, is combined with the hash of the previously published record's hash, countersigned, and published.
+This protocol is a kind of verifiable data structure, a Merkle tree.
+This Merkle tree construction allows efficient, performant verification of recent records (inclusion in the service) and the chain of all previous statement records (consistency of the service).

 ### Who?